Dhanuragavi/Labyrinth-Solver/README.md

 ## Working Principle

--The robot moves forward continuously.
+- The robot moves forward continuously.

--The ultrasonic sensor measures the distance to obstacles.
+- The ultrasonic sensor measures the distance to obstacles.

--If an obstacle is detected below a threshold distance:
+- If an obstacle is detected below a threshold distance:

--The robot stops.
+- The robot stops.

--The servo rotates the ultrasonic sensor to check left and right.
+- The servo rotates the ultrasonic sensor to check left and right.

--Based on the measured distances:
+- Based on the measured distances:

--It turns left, right, or moves backward.
+- It turns left, right, or moves backward.

--Wheel encoders provide speed feedback to maintain straight movement.
+- Wheel encoders provide speed feedback to maintain straight movement.